katieloesch/hangman-react/README.md

 ## 8. <a name="wins"></a> Wins

-- fully responsive design
+- I aimed to complete this project within a 5-7 day window and successfully adhered to that timeline.
-- keyboard with fading effect
+- I also managed to implement a fully responsive design and a keyboard with fading effect.

 ## <a name="takeaways"></a> 9.
 Key Learnings & Takeaways